jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 ## Workload

-In this assignment, you are going to use 3 workloads for the evaluation of the performance of your systems.
+In this assignment, you are going to use four workloads for the evaluation of the performance of your systems.
 Read more about each workload and how to use those workloads for your experiments below.

 ### Matrix Multiplication